ProfessionalCSharp/ProfessionalCSharp7/FilesAndStreams/Readme.md

 * Anonymous Pipes (sharing data with anonymous pipes)
 * WindowsAppEditor (an editor using UWP)

-To build and run the .NET Core samples, please install
+To build and run the .NET Core samples, please install one of these tools:

-* Visual Studio 2017 with the .NET Core workload
+* Visual Studio 2017 Update 5 with the .NET Core workload
+* Visual Studio for Mac
+* Visual Studio Code

+The WindowsAppEditor sample needs Windows 10 and Visual Studio 2017 with the Universal Windows Platform development workload.
+The other samples can be used on other platforms.

 The Brotli algorithm (Compress File Sample) currently needs these NuGet sources: